oguiter/oguiter.github.io/content/posts/2018/20180217-openalpr4android.md

 # Code: Build OpenCV4Android

-Sure, i could use the official one (https://opencv.org/platforms/android/) ... but remember "funny", "master all the steps"...
+Sure, i could use the official one ([https://opencv.org/platforms/android/](https://opencv.org/platforms/android/)) ... but remember "funny", "master all the steps"...

-## OpenCV sources:
+## OpenCV sources

 Create your work/project/test/sandbox as a directory: